 Sciatica is a common problem, but that doesn’t mean it is well understood even in the medical field.
-We’re going to answer 10 questions that people commonly have about sciatica, so you can have a better understanding of what you are going through.
+We’re going to answer 10 sciatica questions that people commonly have, so you can have a better understanding of what you are going through.
 At the end of our article, we will discuss a natural form of care that is bringing hope to many sciatica sufferers.

-Technically the answer would be no. That having been said, you may correct the underlying issue yourself through diet, exercise, or some form of care you seek like massage or chiropractic.
+Technically the answer to this sciatica question would be no. That having been said, you may correct the underlying issue yourself through diet, exercise, or some form of care you seek like massage or chiropractic.
 While you weren’t intentionally seeking sciatica treatment, you got the care you needed and felt better, so the condition may seem to have resolved on its own.

 It depends on what the underlying cause is.
 If there is an underlying issue that has been causing damage gradually, then the damage will continue and sciatica will get worse.
 If the underlying cause was a sudden trauma that caused swelling and the swelling is going away, the problem may have only been temporary.
 This is another situation where you may relieve sciatica unintentionally through ice and rest.
 However, it is always better to get it checked out before things get worse, so don’t let sciatica pain go on for weeks or months without seeking care.

 Using the term cure with a pain reliever is a slippery slope.
 Unless inflammation is the sole cause of the pain and your NSAID relieves the inflammation, the pain reliever doesn’t really cure anything, it just masks the symptoms.
 You don’t want to become reliant on pain relievers to care for a lower back condition.
 Long-term ibuprofen use can cause digestive issues.